mnelson10000/Pholder-Renamer/README.md

 8. It assembles the proposed new folder name in this specific order:
    `Date Location - Venue (SHNID) (Set Number) (Misc Tag) [Source]`
 9. It pops up a window displaying the **Old Name** vs. the **New Name** and gives you an opportunity to override the proposed new name.
+10. Crawls through each show in the folder and repeats, having you confirm each name change before saving.

 ## How to Use